Oscarshu0719/cs-master-entrance-exam/README.md

 Run `run.sh`.
 There is one under each folder.

-### Clear useless files
+### Clean useless files

 - Windows:

-Run `clear.bat`.
+Run `clean.bat`.
 There is one under each folder.

 - macOS, Linux:

-Run `clear.sh`.
+Run `clean.sh`.
 There is one under each folder.

 ## License